Benefits

 Clinical trials

-2024 meta-analysis following PRISMA guidelines with GRADE evidence quality assessment and RoB 2.0 risk-of-bias evaluation.
+2024 pooled analysis following PRISMA guidelines with grade evidence quality assessment and RoB 2.0 risk-of-bias evaluation.
 Lumbrokinase improved neurological function and reduced laboratory thrombosis markers in acute ischemic stroke alongside supportive care.
 The most rigorous evidence summary for the ingredient — but included trials are predominantly Chinese with methodological limitations.

 Cao YJ et al. 2013, Chin Med J 126:4060-4065.
 Multicenter randomized parallel-group controlled clinical trial for secondary ischemic stroke prevention via oral fibrinogen-depleting agent.
-Foundational Chinese multicenter evidence; methodological limitations acknowledged in subsequent meta-analyses.
+Foundational Chinese multicenter evidence; methodological limitations acknowledged in subsequent pooled analyses.

 Jin et al. — 51 cerebral infarct subjects, lumbrokinase 3 × 400 mg/day for 28 days.
 KPTT prolonged, tPA activity and D-dimer increased, fibrinogen decreased significantly.
 Mechanistic confirmation of oral lumbrokinase effects on hemostasis parameters.